grafana/mimir/docs/sources/mimir/operators-guide/configure/reference-configuration-parameters/index.md

   # CLI flag: -blocks-storage.bucket-store.max-concurrent-reject-over-limit
   [max_concurrent_reject_over_limit: <boolean> | default = false]

+  # (experimental) If larger than 0, this option enables store-gateway series
+  # streaming.
+The store-gateway will load series from the bucket in batches
+  # instead of buffering them all in memory before returning to the querier.
+  # This option controls how many series to fetch per batch.
+  # CLI flag: -blocks-storage.bucket-store.batch-series-size
+  [streaming_series_batch_size: <int> | default = 0]

 tsdb:
   # Directory to store TSDBs (including WAL) in the ingesters.
 This directory is
   # required to be persisted between restarts.